June 16th, 2019

 - Pericardium 6 Inner pass or Neiguan

-The Chinese medicine theory and physiology behind sleep, insomnia, and restlessness are profound, yet simple.
-The causes can be moved or changed.
-They can be avoided and adjusted too.
+The Chinese medicine theory and physiology behind sleep, insomnia, and restlessness are profound, To put it simply, acupressure and acupuncture facilitates movement and change.

 You may also like these videos: